Pap smear Singapore

 - Abdominal pressure

-You should urinate before you have your pap test done.
+You should urinate before you have your pap smear test done.
 Emptying your bladder may help to relieve some of the pressure in the pelvic area.
 If you are feeling severe pain during your pap smear let your doctor know immediately.

 How is a pap smear done?